Va1ord/Code-Marathon-5-days/README.md

 I've added an additional feature that allows you to reset the slides when you click on the background.

   Second day - Drag and Drop.
-The second project of the marathon has already been uploaded to CodePen
+The second project of the marathon has already been uploaded to CodePen.

   Third day - Slaider.
 I have now added some css lines to the projects.
+So, the third project is done